m-sutt/HHA504_assignment_networking/assignment.md

 - Relatively easy to use i.e., create and delete instances.
 - Friedly UI/UX.
 - The hardest about this was due to my lack of experience with GCP.
+**GCP**
+- The creation of a VPC is very simple.
+- I cannot get pass the "Size" option on Azure to create a VM.